Young New Zealand First: Leadership

 As of May 2021, the leader of Young New Zealand First is Keegan Langeveld.
 Previous leaders have included Jay McLaren-Harris and Robert Gore.

 Policies and actions

-Marriage equality
+Same-sex marriage

 While the NZ First party opposed the Marriage (Definition of Marriage) Amendment Act 2013 and instead wanted a national referendum on same-sex marriage, Young NZ First signed a joint statement in support of the bill.
 The decision to do so caused tension in the party and led to Peters and the party leadership becoming increasingly wary of Young NZ First.

 Restricting voting rights for immigrants

 At the NZ First party conference in 2018, Young NZ First put forward a remit that would restrict voting rights of immigrants; instead of gaining the right to vote after a year of living in New Zealand, immigrants would need to be a "permanent resident" as defined in the Immigration Act.
 NZ First party members voted in favour of the remit.